tejasvi001/SpringSecurityAuthentication/README.md

 ## 📬 Contact

-For support or questions, open an issue or contact the maintainer.
+For support or questions, open an issue or contact me at vermanitejasvi@gmail.com.

 > ⭐️ **Don’t forget to star the repo:**
 >  all configurations and code samples according to your actual project needs.*